MostafaFawzy7/SPA-By-Pure-TypeScript/README.md

 # My First TypeScript App

-> Hi all, this is My First TypeScript App, it's a single page app with pure TypeScript with React or any JS frameworks!
+> Hi all, this is My First TypeScript App, it's a single page app with pure TypeScript without React or any JS frameworks!

 In this repo you can find the Implementation of Server-Side & Client-Side.